Towards Rationality in Language and Multimodal Agents: A Survey: Limitations

 \section{Limitations}

-The fields of multi-modal and multi-agent systems are rapidly evolving.
+The fields of language and multimodal agents are rapidly evolving.
 Despite our best efforts, it is inherently impossible to encompass all related works within the scope of this survey.
-Our discussion also possesses limited mention of the reasoning capabilities, theory of mind in machine psychology, and cognitive architectures, all of which lie beyond the scope of this survey but are crucial for a deeper understanding of LLMs and agent systems.
-Furthermore, the concept of rationality in human cognitive science may encompass more principles and axioms than those defined in our survey.
+Our discussion also possesses limited mention of the reasoning capabilities, theory of mind in machine psychology, cognitive architectures, and rationality models like formal logic and probability theory, all of which lie beyond the scope of this survey but are crucial for a deeper understanding of the agent systems.
+Furthermore, we present necessary but not sufficient axioms of rationality; no methodologies mentioned in our survey could sufficiently guarantee a genuine rationality in agents.
+The concept of rationality in human cognitive science may encompass more principles and axioms than those defined in our survey, such as completeness, transitivity, monotonicity, decompoability~\cite{poole2010artificial}, which are more theoretical and fundamental in nature and not directly related to language and multimodal agents discussed in our survey.